Glouster, Ohio: Transportation

-The residents of Glouster are served by the Trimble Local School District and Trimble High School.
-Glouster has a public library, a branch of the Athens County Public Libraries.
+Utilities

 The village operates its own utility providing electricity and water to local residents.
 Sewage treatment is provided by a plant in nearby Trimble.
 Hocking-Athens-Perry Community Action Program serves the community by providing jobs, HEAP and PIPP assistance, weatherization of homes, and many other programs and services.

+Education

+The residents of Glouster are served by the Trimble Local School District and Trimble High School.
+Glouster has a public library, a branch of the Athens County Public Libraries.